Skip to content

 • Conflict detection for collaborative editing.
 The per-field sequence tracking (lastSeenSequence) that enables safe concurrent editing is a natural extension of the sequential event model.
 Each field knows which event last modified it, and stale edits are rejected with the current server value.

 • The domain is naturally event-shaped.
-Strategy changes are discrete, attributable actions: "Alice changed the title," "Bob assigned a principle," "Carol created an initiative."
+Strategy changes are discrete, attributable actions: “Alice renamed a principle,” “Bob assigned a principle,” “Carol created an initiative.”
 These map directly to events.
 Cascading operations (like deleting a principle referenced by multiple objectives) are recorded as a single event with the processor handling all side effects — the event captures intent, the processor handles mechanics.

 See Event Sourcing for the full event flow and processing model.